 |Mobile App Developer|

 |Search Engine Optimization (SEO)|

 You can take practically any ability you have and become a freelancer with it.

 - Are you a world-class business expert or consultant?
 Sign up with Clarity.fm and get paid for doing quick, Q&A-style coaching calls.

 - Got writing skills?
 Try your hand at becoming a freelance writer on Upwork.com or Problogger.com.

 - Passionate about photography?
 Post your photos on a site like Shutterstock.

 - Programmer or software developer?
 Flex your coding skills at Freelancer.com.

 - Speak another language besides English?
 Join Fiverr or Rev and earn extra money as a freelance translator or transcriptionist.

-Or perhaps you’re like the Picasso who created the graphic above, but need to polish up your Photoshop or Illustrator skills a bit.
+Or perhaps you’re like the Picasso who created the graphic above:

 By the way: